QueueClassic/queue_classic/readme.md

 The table containing the jobs has a column named *q_name*.
 This column is the abstraction queue_classic uses to represent multiple queues.
-This allows the programmer to place triggers and indecies on distinct queues.
+This allows the programmer to place triggers and indexes on distinct queues.

 ```ruby
 # attach to the priority_queue. this will insert